Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 **Xiù**

 Hitting something felt good. *Gung Fu* was a martial art after all, and while practicing the movements had (she hoped) allowed Xiù to keep her form, you could repeat the *bào hu gui shan* all day but it couldn't duplicate the feeling and experience gained from landing actual physical blows.
-The best way to practice punching was...well, to punch something.
+The best way to practice punching was... well, to punch something.

 The fact that it was cathartic had *nothing* to do with it.
 Really: Nothing.